We are often asked for recommendations about which is the best motorcycle helmet for a particular type of rider, but it is not always that simple.

 Not everyone has time to try on helmets in a store.
 While we recommend that you try on different helmets in our showroom to see which shape fits you best, we also have size charts available for each helmet on our website so you can make a decision confidently online.

-If you do intend on a purchasing a helmet online it’s important that the supplier allows you to return or exchange a helmet if it does not fit you correctly.
+If you do intend to buy motorcycle helmets online, it’s important that the supplier allows you to return or exchange them if they don’t fit you correctly.
 Our customers enjoy a 28-day return and exchange policy (terms and conditions apply) so you can easily return a helmet if it’s the wrong size.

 Before using our size charts, you will need to measure the circumference of your head with a measuring tape.
 Place the measuring tape two centimetres above your eyebrows and wrap it around your head (above both ears) until the tape is touching.
 Ensure the tape is a snug fit by pulling it firmer or looser around your head, as required.
 Write this measurement down.